Ritz-Carlton Yacht Collection Joins Marriott Bonvoy Program; Members Can Redeem Points For Sailings and Earn Elite Night Credits

 Members will be able to redeem points for sailings beginning May 6, 2022.
 The yacht will spend its first season in the Mediterranean before heading to the Caribbean, and members will be able to use their points toward sailings beginning May 6, 2022

 Specifically, cruisers can now redeem 180,000 points for $1,000 off the cruise fare, and then use points in increments of 90,000 points toward a $500 savings thereafter.
-Full redemption may also be available, costing a pricey 1.2 million-plus points per person to pay for a $6,800 one-week sailing.
+Full redemption may also be available, costing a pricey 1.2 million-plus points per person to pay for a $6,800 one-week sailing (giving members a low redemption value of .0057 cents per point.)

 Both old and new Bonvoy members can accelerate the number of points earned through the loyalty program’s co-branded credit card perks which can include hefty welcome bonuses and good points-per-dollar-spent.